dsinghnegi/medical-diagnosis-webapp/tensorflow_serving/README.md

 # Serving the model
+We will be using tensorflow serving for our application.
 TensorFlow Serving is a flexible, high-performance serving system for machine learning models, designed for production environments.
 For more detail checkout the git: https://github.com/tensorflow/serving

 ## Quickstart